devpi/devpi/doc/userman/devpi_commands.rst

       -h, --help       show this help message and exit -f, --failures   show test setup/failure logs
-      --all            show all versions instead of just the newest
+      --all            show all versions instead of just the newest --index INDEX    index to look at (defaults to current index)

     generic options:
       --version        show program's version number and exit